Skip links

 Retrofittable

-Seamlessly retrofits with the existing HVAC system.
+Easily retrofits with the existing HVAC system.

 Air+

-CO2 mineralization in concrete enables long-term storage.
+CO2 mineralization enables long-term storage.

 Direct air capture (DAC) is a technology that uses chemical materials to capture carbon dioxide from the atmosphere.
 When air is moved over these materials, they selectively capture the CO2, allowing the other components of air to pass through.